H.R. 4386: America the Beautiful Motorcycle Fairness Act

 At sites that charge by vehicle, the pass would cover the passholder's motorcycle plus 1 additional motorcycle traveling with the passholder.

-The bill says the pass would cover passengers riding with the passholder and passengers on the second motorcycle too.
+The pass would cover passengers riding with the passholder and passengers on the second motorcycle too.

 Only per-vehicle fee sites are affected

-This change applies when a federal recreation site uses the pass on a per-vehicle fee basis.
+This applies where a federal recreation site uses the pass on a per-vehicle fee basis.
 It does not rewrite every fee rule across federal lands.

 Who benefits from H.R.
 4386?